dudamakesthings/blog/dudamakesthings/content/en/about.md

 I'm a Brazilian woman in the 30's living in the Netherlands.

 I love to do handmade things, like crochet and knitting.
-Actually I am in love with knitting.

-I am planing to post some projects here and my instagram page.
+In this space, I'm planning to post some projects, write about my opinion about books, and movies and write about my learning experiences.

 #### Why Duda Makes Things?

-Well, because I have a lot o hobbies and I love to learn, so, I made so things.
+Well, because I have a lot of hobbies and I love to learn, so, I have done and I do so many different things.